NuID/deps/README.md

 => (deps/localize! config 'some.lib/in.config)

-... make changes to some.lib/in.config and it's dependencies that may also be specified in config
+... make changes to some.lib/in.config and its dependencies that may also be specified in config ...

 => (deps/update! config 'some.lib/in.config)

-... add commit messages to each updated dependency, including some.lib/in.config ... _committing and pushing_
+... nuid.deps is reading user input to add commit messages to each updated dependency, including some.lib/in.config ...
+... nuid.deps is committing and pushing ...

-=> ;; some.lib/in.config and all of it's dependencies that also appear in config now reference the most up-to-date git revisions in their own deps.edn
+=> ;; some.lib/in.config and all of its dependencies that also appear in config now reference the most up-to-date git revisions in their own deps.edn

 => (def another-config (deps/read-config "/Users/example/dev/lib/another.deps.config.edn"))
 => ...